On the hope in hopeless times. Dealing with difficult emotions about climate change

-Emotions are an important information about the world we living in and about what we need to do in this particular moment.
+Emotions offer important information about the world we are living in and about what we need to do at this particular moment.
 They give us useful knowledge about our needs and boundaries.

-Fear or anger for example let us know that we are in danger and we need to run or fight.
+Fear or anger for example indicate that we are in danger and that we need to run or fight.

 Honouring our Pain of the World:

 Honouring our pain of the world is extremely important.
-We need to create a safe space to listen to all of those difficult emotions, to hear the Earth is crying in us, as Thich Nhat Hanh said.
+We need to create a safe space to listen to all of those difficult emotions, to hear that the Earth is crying in us, as Tith Nath Han said.
 Otherwise we will remain frozen and we won’t be able to live our life fully.
-If we cut out part of our emotions such as: grief, sadness or fear – we will also loose our connection with joy, happiness or hope.
+If we cut out part of our emotions such as: grief, sadness or fear – we will also lose our connection with joy, happiness or hope.
 All of those emotions will stay frozen and we will burn out.

 Working in pairs we were sharing our feelings about climate change.
 Doing so we were finishing open sentence:

-1. When I think about the climate change, I feel…
+1. When I think about climate change, I feel…

-2. When I talk about the climate change with others, I feel…
+2. When I talk about climate change with others, I feel…

 3. What I do with all those emotions is…